 - BLOOD-TINGED SALIVA: Lasting over 24 hours.
 (It can be normal to see pink or blood-tinged saliva within the first day)

-- SIGNS OF PAIN: Excessive pawing, rubbing, or avoidance of touch near the mouth may indicate ongoing discomfort or pain.
-Cats with unmanaged pain may show signs of having an appetite but will avoid chewing or run from their food bowl.
+- SIGNS OF PAIN: Excessive pawing, rubbing, or avoidance of touch near the mouth could indicate ongoing discomfort.
+Cats with unmanaged pain may appear hungry but avoid chewing or run from their food bowl.

 - RANCID BREATH: May indicate presence of infection.